AbhishekMankame/clientside_website/README.md

 # clientside_website

-This is a simple webpage.
+This is the simple webpage.